jisc-services/Public-Documentation/PublicationsRouter/api/API.md

 ### Notification List Feed

-This endpoint lists routed notifications in "analysed_date" order (the date we analysed the content to determine its routing to your repository), oldest first.
+This endpoint lists routed notifications in "analysed_date" order (the date PubRouter analysed the content to determine its routing to your repository), oldest first.

-You may list the notifications routed to your repository, or all notifications that were routed to any repository.
+You may list the notifications routed to just your repository or, alternatively, all notifications that were routed to any repository.

 Note that as notifications are never updated (only created), this sorted list is guaranteed to be complete and include the same notifications each time for the same request (and any extra notifications created in the time period).
-This is the reason for sorting by "analysed_dat"e rather than "created_date", as the rate at which items pass through the analysis may vary.
+This is the reason for sorting by "analysed_date" rather than "created_date", as the rate at which items pass through the analysis may vary.

 Allowed parameters for each request are:

-* **api_key** - Optional.
-May be used for tracking API usage, but no authentication is required for this endpoint.
+* **api_key** - [optional] - May be used for tracking API usage, but no authentication is required for this endpoint.
-* **since** - Required.
-Timestamp from which to provide notifications, of the form YYYY-MM-DD or YYYY-MM-DDThh:mm:ssZ (in UTC timezone); YYYY-MM-DD is considered equivalent to YYYY-MM-DDT00:00:00Z
+* **since** - [required] - Timestamp from which to provide notifications, of the form YYYY-MM-DD or YYYY-MM-DDThh:mm:ssZ (in UTC timezone); YYYY-MM-DD is considered equivalent to YYYY-MM-DDT00:00:00Z
-* **page** - Optional; defaults to 1.
-Page number of results to return.
+* **page** - [optional] - Page number of results to return, defaults to 1.
-* **pageSize** - Optional; defaults to 25, maximum 100.
-Number of results per page to return.
+* **pageSize** - [optional] - Number of results per page to return, defaults to 25, maximum 100.

 #### Repository routed notifications

 This endpoint lists all notifications routed to your repository.

+    GET /routed/<repo_id>[?<parameter list>]

+Here, **repo_id** is your PubRouter *Account ID*, which may be obtained from the *Account details* panel at the top of your PubRouter account page.

 You will not be able to tell from this endpoint which other repositories have been identified as targets for this notification.

-    GET /routed/<repo_id>[?<params>]

-Here, **repo_id** is your Router account id, which can be obtained from your account page.

 #### All routed notifications

-This endpoint lists all routed notifications (i.e. not notifications which were not matched to any repository), without restricting them to the repositories they have been routed to.
+This endpoint lists all routed notifications irrespective of the repositories they were routed to (it excludes notifications which were not matched to any repository).

+    GET /routed[?<parameter list>]

 You will not be able to tell from this endpoint which repositories have been identified as targets for this notification.

-    GET /routed[?<params>]

 #### Possible Responses